FreeCAD/FreeCAD-render/docs/EngineInstall.md

 1. Install the rendering engine(s) on your system.
 2. Set up this/these external rendering engine(s) in Render workbench.

+We are aware that installation, particularly the set up of a rendering engine, can be a daunting and even dissuasive step.
+Therefore, if you encounter any difficulty, **please do not hesitate to report it as an issue** in order for us to help you and improve the process for other users.

 ### Install external rendering engines on your system

 To use Render Workbench, you must first install one of the supported rendering